February 20, 2018

 Enabling forms tracking

-In order to start tracking data from forms, you need to add and publish an Audience Manager tag in the Tag Manager:
+In order to start tracking data from forms, you need to add and publish the Audience Manager Form Tracker tag in the Tag Manager:

-From the list of tag types, select: “Piwik PRO Audience Manager”
+3. From the list of tag types, select: Audience Manager Form Tracker one

-Click OK and it’s set.
-Of course to push it live, the tag has to be published.
+4. Click OK and it’s set.
+Of course, to push it live, the tag has to be published.